infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ptr_record.md

 # PTR-record Data Source

-Use the data source to retrieve the following information for list of PTR-records from the corresponding object in NIOS:
+Use the data source to retrieve the following information for PTR-record from the corresponding object in NIOS:

 * `dns_view`: the DNS view which the record's zone belongs to.
 * `ip_addr`: the IPv4 or IPv6 address associated with the PTR-record.